About the course

 The Certificate is for anyone interested in theology and without previous experience of studying theology at Higher Education level.
-To enter the programme, you’ll need to be a regular member of a church, but need not have any particular role or experience within that church.
+To enter the programme, you’ll need to attend church, but need not have any particular role or experience within that church.
 We welcome students from any denomination.

 If you wish to enrol for independent study but have studied theology previously, it may be possible to enter our undergraduate programme at a higher level – or indeed start on one of our graduate or postgraduate programmes.

 You will take the following modules depending on if you opt for a 2 or 3 year programme

 |Yr 1||Intro to Biblical Studies||Intro to Church History||Intro to Spirituality and Discipleship||Reflective Practice|